Best Free Quizlet Alternative in 2026

 | Speed Review | Retrieval under pressure | Testing what's truly automatic |

-I use flashcards for my daily FSRS reviews, then switch to typing mode for words I keep getting wrong — forcing myself to produce the spelling cements it much faster than just recognizing it.
+Use flashcards for your daily FSRS reviews, then switch to typing mode for words you keep getting wrong.
+Forcing yourself to produce the spelling cements it much faster than just recognizing it.

 200+ curated decks by CEFR level